Sunroom ideas – 19 high-style room designs that let the light in

 The porch-meets-sunroom above is by Rachel Halvorson.

-Floor-to-ceiling windows are a requisite sunroom idea, but if you're looking to let even more light in, add skylights or a glass ceiling to the space.
+Floor-to-ceiling windows are a requisite of sunroom addition ideas.
+However, if you're looking to let even more light in, add skylights or a glass ceiling to the space.

-While some sunrooms are fully finished bonus rooms with lots of windows, others are glorified patio ideas; think brick pavers with walls and a roof.
+While some sunroom ideas are fully finished bonus rooms with lots of windows, others are glorified patio ideas; think brick pavers with walls and a roof.
 If yours is the latter, consider adding insulation and a flooring that's more traditionally suited to indoors.

 Above, Indianapolis-based designer Whittney Parkinson turned her client's dated sunroom into a showpiece in the home thanks to a statement light fixture and a peaceful, pale neutral palette.